top of page

 Display.koke.jpg

 Kokedama in Japanese means moss ball.
-A form of bonsai, the succulents are placed in a special soil mixture then covered with moss recycled from my neighbors garden and wrapped with twine.
+A form of bonsai, the succulent or cactus is placed in my special soil mixture and covered with moss recycled from my neighbors garden and wrapped with twine.

 So versatile, they can be hung with fishing line for a floating garden look, set in an antique tea cup, on a plate with black river rocks or displayed hanging in a special ceramic kokedama holder I display and sell in my booth.